 One of the common side effects of an IUI procedure is cramping, and usually, one of the treatments is to take pain relief medicines.
 However, avoid doing so after this fertility treatment, as it may affect the chances of conception.

 If severe cramping persists and becomes unbearable, it's best to consult your fertility doctor.
-They can help prescribe pain relief medications that are safer for your fertility.
+They can help prescribe pain relief medications that work.

-If you want more advice on what to do after IUI for success, request a consultation at Thomson Fertility Centre.
-Our fertility specialists can help to provide advice that is tailored to your fertility condition.
+If you want more advice on what to do after IUI for success, request a consultation at Thomson Fertility Singapore.
+Our fertility specialists can help provide advice that is tailored to your fertility condition.

 FAQ